Girls participating in film-making training at the FODDAJ community skilling center

 Two tailoring students working side by side

-Nursing practical skills training session
+Caregiving practical skills training session

 Student in digital literacy and computer training